 1. Start With a Lower Dose

-That said, other studies show that nausea can occur each time an Ozempic dosage is increased.
+That said, some studies show that nausea can occur each time an Ozempic dosage is increased.
 It is best to speak with your primary care doctor to see which dosage is best for you.

-2. Eat Smaller Meals Often
+3. Eat Smaller Meals More Often

-3. Avoid Trigger Foods
+4. Avoid Trigger Foods

 Clear liquids like water, broth, and ginger ale are also gentle on the stomach.
 Avoid foods that can aggravate the digestive tract and make nausea worse, like greasy, spicy, and sugary foods.

-4. Try OTC or Natural Remedies
+5. Try OTC or Natural Remedies

 For natural remedies, the best options include:

-● Apples: Apples are great options for nausea as they’re hydrating and easy on the stomach.
+- Apples: Apples are great options for nausea as they’re hydrating and easy on the stomach.
 One study showed that apple consumption was linked to the least reports of nausea in pregnant women with hyperemesis gravidarum.

-5. Talk to Your Doctor
+6. Talk to Your Doctor

 If your nausea persists or is interfering with your daily life, don’t be afraid to reach out to your doctor.
 Your doctor can adjust your dosage or prescribe anti-nausea medications, like Zofran, to help manage your symptoms as your body adjusts to Ozempic.
 Your doctor may also have other suggestions that can help alleviate your symptoms.
+Additionally, it is important to consult your doctor if you experience any allergic reactions or other unusual symptoms.

 Find Ozempic Nausea Relief with a Licensed Dietitian